Date and time: September 19, Saturday; 19:30 IST

 Predicted Mumbai Indians playing 11: 1 Rohit Sharma (c), 2 Quinton de Kock (WK), 3 Suryakumar Yadav, 4 Ishan Kishan, 5 Kieron Pollard, 6 Hardik Pandya, 7 Krunal Pandya, 8 Nathan Coulter-Nile, 9 Rahul Chahar, 10 Jasprit Bumrah, 11 Mitchell McClenaghan

 Super Kings are similarly settled, though they added Piyush Chawla, Sam Curran, Josh Hazlewood and uncapped Tamil Nadu left-arm orthodox spinner R Sai Kishore to their squad at the pre-season auction.

 It’s now emerged that Sam Curran and Hazlewood would be available for selection for the fixture against MI if they clear the one mandatory test on Friday before they can start training with the rest of the CSK squad.
-The quarantine rules, however, vary between Emirates, with those flying to Abu Dhabi from England having to isolate themselves for six days before they can start training with their teams.
+According to reports, players who have reached the UAE from England will have to isolate for only 36 hours after the IPL officials sorted out the issue with the UAE officials.